sign-language-processing/sign-language-processing.github.io/src/index.md

 [iLex](https://www.sign-lang.uni-hamburg.de/ilex/) [@hanke2002ilex] is a tool for sign language lexicography and corpus analysis, that combines features found in empirical sign language lexicography and in sign language discourse transcription.
-It supports the user in integrated lexicon building while working on the transcription of a corpus and offers a number of unique features considered essential due to the specific nature of sign languages. iLex binaries are [available](https://www.sign-lang.uni-hamburg.de/ilex/ilex.xml) for macOS.
+It supports the user in integrated lexicon building while working on the transcription of a corpus and offers a number of unique features considered essential due to the specific nature of signed languages. iLex binaries are [available](https://www.sign-lang.uni-hamburg.de/ilex/ilex.xml) for macOS.

 ##### SignStream